alexcumplido/alexcumplido/README.md

           </a>
         </p>
         <p><strong>HTML5, CSS3, TypeScript, React, ESlint, Prettier</strong> - The web app connects local animal rescue shelters and people looking
-          to adopt an animal. sers can search and filter from a wide range of pets as well as to check on them later.
+ to adopt an animal.
+Pets can be searched and saved on a dashboard
         </p>
     </td>
     <td width="50%" valign="top">